Jo Luxton: Second term, 2020–2023

 In a cabinet reshuffle by Prime Minister Chris Hipkins on 31 January 2023, Luxton was appointed a parliamentary under-secretary to the Ministers of Agriculture and Education.
 In another cabinet reshuffle by Hipkins on 8 May 2023, caused by Meka Whaitiri resigning from the Labour Party, Luxton was appointed Minister of Customs and Associate Minister for Agriculture and Education.
 As customs minister, she oversaw the third reading of legislation that enabled arrival cards to be completed digitally from July 2023.
 In her associate minister roles, she had responsibility for animal welfare, residential and trades training for the food and fibre sector, early childhood education (ECE), Pacific education, and the Education Review Office.
 She announced salary increases for early childhood educators in August 2023, although it was reported that the government knew in September 2023 that it had a $253 million shortfall in ECE funding, which was not publicly known until after that month's election.

+Third term, 2023–present

 During the 2023 general election, Luxton was unseated by new National candidate James Meager by a margin of 10,846 votes.
 She was however re-elected on the Labour party list.
 After her electorate loss, Luxton closed her local offices in Timaru and Ashburton and eventually relocated to Gisborne.
 Labour did not remain in government and, in late November, Luxton was appointed opposition spokesperson for agriculture, biosecurity and rural communities in the Shadow Cabinet of Chris Hipkins.
 On 5 December 2023, Luxton was granted retention of the title The Honourable, in recognition of her term as a member of the Executive Council.
 She currently sits on the primary production committee.

+Luxton would be selected to contest the electorate in the 2026 election.
+In March 2023, she gained the customs portfolio but lost the rural communities portfolio during a cabinet reshuffle.